 Salzburg is famous for two major things – Mozart, and The Sound of Music.

 Every shop, hotel, and tourist attraction seemed to be themed on one of these.
-I happened to have a song montage of the Sound of Music melodies stuck in my head for the duration of my three day stay.
+We watched the movie a few days before arrival in the city, so I happened to have a Sound of Music song montage stuck in my head for the duration of our three day stay.

-Still, there are things to do that aren’t Mozart or Sound of Music related!
-Here are my top activities in Salzburg.
+If you’re not interested in either of those things, don’t worry – there are plenty of things to do that aren’t Mozart or Sound of Music related!
+Here are my suggestions for a few must-do activities in Salzburg.